Wes Retherford: Arrest

-On March 12, 2017 Retherford was arrested after being reported to police for passing out in his car at a McDonald's drive-thru.
+On March 12, 2017 Retherford was arrested after being reported to police for passing out in his car at a McDonald's drive-through.
 Retherford was charged with "improperly handling a firearm in a motor vehicle, a felony, and operating a vehicle while under the influence, a first-degree misdemeanor."

-The Butler County Sheriff's Office released the 911 call made that led to Retherford's arrest, who was allegedly passed out in his Chevy Silverado as it was running in the drive-thru of a McDonald's in Liberty Twp.
+The Butler County Sheriff's Office released the 911 call made that led to Retherford's arrest, who was allegedly passed out in his Chevy Silverado as it was running in the drive-through of a McDonald's in Liberty Twp.

 A woman, who was with her daughter, called for law enforcement at 3:23 a.m.
 Sunday, March 12, 2017.
-The caller said the man, later identified as Retherford, was sitting in the drive-thru and "he's not even up to where he orders.
+The caller said the man, later identified as Retherford, was sitting in the drive-through and "he's not even up to where he orders.
 He's just sitting there."

 The incident report states Retherford had a Glock model 23 with 15 40-caliber rounds in a magazine and one round in the chamber in his vehicle.
 The weapon was holstered inside a compartment underneath the center armrest.

 Retherford was transported to the Ohio State Highway Patrol post to take a breathalyzer test, which he refused.
 He was then transported to the Butler County Jail.